electric-eloquence/requerio/docs/why-requerio.md

 Requerio defines a consistent meaning of state at the HTML element level. jQuery encapsulates an HTML element within a unique object.
 Requerio applies Redux to give state to that jQuery object.
-In the Requerio context, state is what distinguishes a living thing from non-living things.
+In the Requerio context, state is what distinguishes a living thing from a non-living thing.
 Therefore, an HTML element with state is alive, and hence, an organism.

 ### The Problem Again, and the Solution

-The problem again is disorganized application architecture.
+The problem, then, is disorganized application architecture.
 Requerio helps keep applications organized in a number of ways.
 First, organisms are declared about as simply as possible.
 They must exist as plain HTML.
 Their selector names must be declared in an object submitted to the Requerio constructor.
 At this point,